-Making Puppets with
+Making Puppets with HX-200

 The following combination should serve as a guideline:

-- 1 part L-200 to 1 part # 64 filler soft
+- 1 part HX-200 to 1 part HX-Filler soft

-- 1 part L200 to 2 parts # 64 filler medium
+- 1 part HX-200 to 2 parts HX-Filler medium

-- 1 part L-200 to 3 parts # 64 filler hard
+- 1 part HX-200 to 3 parts HX-Filler hard

 This can be done either by volume or by weight.

 Using pottery plaster or # 1 Art Plaster, make a negative plaster mold.
 All seams should be water tight.
 Use modeling clay to close all seams.

 Pour the mixed compound into the plaster mold slowly to avoid bubbles.
 Tilt the mold, if it has any undercuts, to allow the slurry to reach any hidden surfaces.

 Depending on the thickness of the cast desired, allow a deposit time of between 10 minutes and one hour.
 THE HIGHER THE FILLER RATIO-THE SHORTER IS THE DEPOSIT TIME.

 Drain the slurry into a container and keep covered for future use.

 Allow the mold, with its deposited cast, to dry for several hours.
 You may hasten the drying time by drying it in a oven at between 10 and 120 degrees F.

 There will be about a 5% shrinkage.
-Please allow for the shrinkage
+Please allow for the shrinkage when preparing your model.